The conference is rescheduled to 14-17 June 2022. Call of papers is closed.

 Practicalities and schedule:

 Deadline for confirming and modifying the submissions that are already in the OA system 30 Nov 2021

 Information about publication plans:

-The conference team will publish a special issue of Biography in conjunction with the 2020 IABA Turku.
-Information will be available on the conference website by August.
+The conference team will publish a special issue of Biography in conjunction with the 2022 IABA Turku.
+More information on this during the conference.

 Conference organizer: SELMA: Centre for the Study of Storytelling, Experientiality and Memory, University of Turku